valhalla/valhalla/docs/docs/api/matrix/api-reference.md

 ### Verbose mode (`"verbose": true`)

-The foollowing parameters are only present in `"verbose": true` mode:
+The following parameters are only present in `"verbose": true` mode:

 | Item | Description |
 | :---- | :----------- |